Land Development Regulations Update 2015

 Since 1990, the LDC has only been updated incrementally, never reviewed and updated holistically.
 The current LDC is a very large (900+ pages) and cumbersome to use and implement.
 It has not kept up with modern development and housing trends.
 Many subjects and key regulatory information are not logically organized.

-Given the size and complex nature of the document, it was decided that a phased approach to any changes would make the rewrite easier to understand.
-This first phase of the LDC rewrite process is considered a major “housecleaning,” primarily targeted at reorganizing and better clarifying the language and regulations in the LDC.
+Given the size and complex nature of the document, it was decided that a phased approach to any changes would make the update easier to understand.
+This first phase of the LDC update process is considered a major “housecleaning,” primarily targeted at reorganizing and better clarifying the language and regulations in the LDC.

 This first phase also includes taking language out of the LDC that is not specifically zoning or land use related.
 For example, language that is specific engineering standards is moving to the appropriate Public Work Standards Manual (i.e., Highway and Traffic Standards Manual, Utility Standards Manual, and Stormwater Management Design Manual).

 Proposed to be removed from the LDC are requirements pertaining to standards and procedures for maintenance of property and structures within the unincorporated area of the County.
 These requirements are proposed to be put into a Property Maintenance section of the County’s Code of Ordinances, similar to other jurisdictions.
 A Work Session with the Board of County Commission was held on March 3, 2015.
-A Public Hearing for final action is scheduled for March 3, 2015 in Board Chambers of the Manatee County Administration Building to discuss the proposed Property Maintenance Code.
+A Public Hearing for final action is scheduled for April 2nd, 2015 in Board Chambers of the Manatee County Administration Building to discuss the proposed Property Maintenance Code.
 Any questions or comments pertaining to the Property Maintenance Code should be directed to Jeffrey.firstname.lastname@example.org or at (941) 748-2071, ext.
 6854.